-OFN recommends that artists/culture keepers receive a fee of at least $250 plus travel expenses, unless otherwise noted.
-We do not serve as a booking agent, so please contact artists directly.
+Rostered artists and culture keepers can provide educational presentations, hands-on demonstrations, or performances to a variety of audiences.
+We recommend a fee of at least $250 plus travel expenses, unless otherwise noted, for such appearances.
+We do not serve as a booking agent, so please contact the artists directly.

 Search the roster by name, heritage, county, or keyword to find